S3umish/almsdeed/README.md

-Almsdeed is a Sinatra MVC app .
-It helps the User to track the "Volunteering Opportunities".
+Almsdeed is a Sinatra MVC app designed to track Missions created by its User.

 Instructions :